daniloster/react-i18n-base/README.md

     </I18nProvider>
     {/*
     // The elements below will always display in portuguese, unless
-    // you have internal components change the locale by action or
+    // you have internal components change the provider value */}
-    // by the setI18n function provided by I18nProvider.
-    */}
     <I18nProvider defaultLanguage="en" initialLanguage="pt">
       <Greeting /> {/* it will get the correct i18n object */}